pytorch/torchdynamo/documentation/TROUBLESHOOTING.md

 If a model is sufficiently large, the logs can become overwhelming.
 If an error occurs deep within a model's python code, it can be useful to execute only the frame in which the error occurs to enable easier debugging.
 There are two tools available to enable this:
 - Setting the environment variable TORCHDYNAMO_DEBUG_FUNCTION to the desired function name will only run torchdynamo on functions with that name.
-- There is a record/replay tool (set `torchdynamo.config.replay_record_enabled = True`) which dumps an execution record when an error is encountered.
+- There is a record/replay tool (set `torch._dynamo.config.replay_record_enabled = True`) which dumps an execution record when an error is encountered.
 This record can then be replayed to run only the frame where an error occurred.

 ## TorchInductor Errors